MicrosoftDocs/Hololens/hololens/hololens2-start.md

-1. You'll setup a PIN to log into the device.
+1. You'll set up a PIN to sign in the device.
 This PIN is device specific.

     ![Setup Windows Hello.](images/setup-windows-hello.png)